by Ben Johnson

 Montacute House has featured in several films and TV programs including the 1995 version of Jane Austen’s ‘Sense and Sensibility’, the 2004 film ‘The Libertine’ and the BBC adaptation of ‘Wolf Hall’.

-Maintained by the National Trust, the house is open to the public from March to October each year, whilst the gardens, shop and café are open all year.
+Maintained by the National Trust, the house, gardens, shop and café are open to the public all year round.